krahets/hello-algo/docs-en/chapter_hashing/hash_map.md

 index = hash(key) % capacity
 ```

-Afterward, we can use `index` to access the corresponding bucket in the hash table and thereby retrieve the `value`.
+Afterward, we can use `index` to access the corresponding bucket in the hash table and then get the `value`.

 Assuming array length `capacity = 100` and hash algorithm `hash(key) = key`, the hash function is `key % 100`.
-The figure below uses `key` as the student number and `value` as the name to demonstrate the working principle of the hash function.
+The figure below uses `key` as the student Id and `value` as the name, it demonstrates how hash function works.

 ![Working principle of hash function](hash_map.assets/hash_function.png)